mrkishi/veonim/debug-notes.md

   gracefully somehow?

 - create UI for debug controls (like teh debug bar with buttons in vsc)
-- show breakpoints in buffer
-- show current STOPPED breakpoint in buffer
-- jump to relevant file and position when breakpoint hit
-- jump to relevant file and position when stack frame changes

-- figure out who owns the multiple debugger instances
-  - get rid of global activeDBG variable
-  - maybe UI should not own any of the state (stacks, scopes, threads, activeStack, activeScope, etc.) because when we change current debugger we need to refresh UI.

 - how do we implement the debug console?
 - how do we do debugger hover show value of variable on cursor position